Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 Geospatial Data Visualization for Targeting Local Markets

-Using geospatial data visualization for targeting local markets involves using geographic information system (GIS) to maximize your marketing capabilities.
+Using geospatial data visualization for targeting local markets involves using a geographic information system (GIS) to maximize your marketing capabilities.

 It involves tying (visualizing) business data analytics with location data and implementing factors like color psychology to understand the target market, identify trends, and aid decision-making for targeting local markets.

-It means running data analytics and representing it with geospatial visualization
+It means running data analytics and representing it with geospatial visualization.

 For example, in Google Analytics 4, you can find a choropleth map in the report snapshot representing the number of visitors from each country.